Welcome to today's edition of the Rush 24-7 podcast.

 And we won.

-Because the people in Westchester County are fed up.
+We won because the people in Westchester County are fed up, fed up with the property taxes.

-Let me repeat, Barbara, what to me is is fascinating because all of what you said is true, and I'm sure it was a huge factor.
+Let me repeat, Barbara, what to me is fascinating because all of what you said is true, and I'm sure it was a huge factor.

-But one of the things also that we are told is that uh the social issues are going to kill any tenses.
+But one of the things also that we are told is that the social issues are going to kill any chances the Republican Party ever has abortion and all these attention to cultural issues will be the certain death doom of the party.

 Well, who is the guy who won?